The Good Place - Season 1

 LGBTQ: 2.5/5

 • The only gay couple in the afterlife are stereotypes: two effeminate, de-sexualized white men.
 Still, they have personalities beyond just being flamboyant and they see a decent amount of screen time, cropping up in roughly half the episodes of Season 1.
-Their inclusion is better than having no LGBTQ at all.
+Their inclusion is better than having no queer characters at all.

 Mediaversity Grade: B+ 4.31/5

 I am so excited to see an effortlessly diverse show on network television.
-The Good Place normalizes such everyday realities that seldom make their way to mainstream sitcoms: interracial relationships, Asians in prominent roles speaking fluent English, a woman of color playing the Barbie doll role, or East Asians flaunting the "model minority" stereotype by being dumb and committing petty crimes.
+The Good Place normalizes such everyday realities that seldom make their way to mainstream sitcoms: interracial relationships, Asians in prominent roles speaking fluent English, a woman of color playing the Barbie doll role, or East Asians flaunting the "model minority" stereotype by being a bit simple and committing petty crimes.
 Better yet, it does all this without sacrificing its ultimate goal of being a complete riot.
 Coming off a spectacular finale at the end of its first season, I am looking forward to enjoying more of this creative, elevated sitcom.

 Like The Good Place?
 Try these other conceptual comedies.